womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/1-intro-to-rainbowkit.md

 // This is where you the Web3storage API token goes.
 WEB3STORAGE_TOKEN=<Api_Token>

-// This is where the Alchemy API key or Infura project ID goes NEXT_PUBLIC_INFURA_ID=<Your Infura project id>
+// This is where the Alchemy API or Infura API key goes NEXT_PUBLIC_INFURA_ID=<Your Infura API key>
 NEXT_PUBLIC_TESTNET_EXPLORER_URL=https://mumbai.polygonscan.com/
 ```

-While you're in this file, you can also replace `<Your Infura project id>` with your Infura project id.
-You can find that by going to your Infura dashboard and selecting your project settings.
-If you're using Alchemy, you can find the Alchemy API key in your dashboard as well.
+While you're in this file, you can also replace `<Your Infura API key>` with your Infura API key.
+You can find that by going to your [Infura dashboard](https://infura.io/dashboard) and selecting `MANAGE KEY`.
+If you're using Alchemy, you can find the API key in your [Alchemy dashboard](https://dashboard.alchemyapi.io/) and selecting `VIEW KEY`.

+> Note: don't worry about the Web3storage API token.
+We'll be setting up webstorage in a later section.

 ## Importing and Configuration of Chains